What is the average stock market return?

 Is a 10% return on investment realistic?

+In reality, an investment can exceed expectations one year and fall short the next, which affects your actual compound return over time.
 This is why most financial advisors recommend investing in a balanced portfolio that mitigates risk by including a mix of stocks, bonds and other investments.

 It’s also important to remember that the rate of return on an investment in the stock market doesn’t account for inflation.
-According to the U.S. Department of Labor’s Consumer Price Index, the average rate of inflation has been roughly 2.3% since 2000.
+According to the U.S. Department of Labor’s Consumer Price Index, the average annual rate of inflation has been roughly 2.3% since 2000.

 What are some ways to invest in the stock market?